Create reports and visualizations with data from Codat and other sources by using a data warehouse

 Each time you check a table, Stitch will display all the fields in the table, which will be checked off for replication.

 When you’re done with one table, click the name of the integration in the breadcrumb bar to return to the previous screen, where you can select additional tables.
-When you have all you want, click Finalise Your Selections, and voilà, your integration has been added.
+When you have all you want, click Finalize Your Selections, and voilà, your integration has been added.
 All new fields and records of the types you’ve selected will be replicated to your data warehouse — but first you have to connect the data warehouse you set up to Stitch as a destination.

 Add a destination